TonyXTYan/CHSH-Game/README.md

 ```

+## Load Testing
+The `chsh_load_test.py` script simulates many teams and players.
+See [`LOAD_TEST_README.md`](load_test/LOAD_TEST_README.md) for more details.

 ## Acknowledgements
-- \>99% of the code are AI generated, thanks to GitHub Copilot, ChatGPT, Manus, DeepSeek, Antropic and Qwen.
-Probably, more than 30 million tokens got burned up in generating this app.
+- More than 99% of the code are AI generated, thanks to GitHub Copilot, ChatGPT, Cursor, Manus, DeepSeek, Antropic, Qwen and more.
+Probably, more than 100 million tokens got burned up in generating this app.

-# TODOs
-- [ ] button clear all inactive teams
-- [ ] perhaps use cookies to store game state?
-- [ ] compact rows
-- [ ] multiple simultaneous games
-- [x] ± statistics
-- [x] Bug, sometimes after reforming (reactivating) a team then inputs are disabled??
-- [x] Optimise CHSH normalisation
-- [x] Put a crown on winning team
-- [ ] fly.io deploy via CI
-- [x] /about.html
-- [ ] optimise server side CPU / RAM utilisation
-- [ ] persistent storage of game state, re-downloadable, maybe use browser storage too?
-- [ ] multiple game instances on multiple server machines
-- [ ] more unit tests, increase coverage for now
-- [?] bug in the two CHSH value calc, once should be lower by 1/sqrt(2) ??

-## Harder TODOs
-- [ ] details stats shouldn't stream, should be on request, it also needs auto update upon team stats change
-- [ ] batch load dashboard, i.e. don't instant update

-## Delegate to Cursor Background Agent
-- [ ] Improve README.md
-- [ ] use proper logging
-- [ ] load_test should also validate info in dashabord